joshrowley/trellatin/README.md

 end

-Submission.new.save #=> creates card on Trello list with 'foobar' name,
+Submission.new.save_card  #=> creates card on Trello list with 'foobar' name,
                           #   and 'Hello World!' in the description
 ```

 ## Contributing